 Following upon the abolition of the mandatory death sentence, the courts of the region have busied themselves developing the principles that are to be applied in determining when the imposition of the death sentence is appropriate in any particular case.12 The first principle is that death should be imposed only in cases which on the facts of the offence are the most extreme and exceptional, "the worst of the worst" or "the rarest of the rare."
 The second principle is that there must be no reasonable prospect of reform of the offender and that the object of punishment cannot be achieved by any means other than the ultimate sentence of death.
-The presumption is in favour of an unqualified right to life.
-The prosecution bears the burden of proving beyond a reasonable doubt that the case is the most exceptional and extreme and that there is no reasonable prospect of reform of the character and psyche of the individual whose execution is being contemplated.
+The presumption is in favor of an unqualified right to life.
+The prosecution bears the burden of proving beyond a reasonable doubt that the case is the most exceptional and extreme and that there is no reasonable prospect of reform of the offender.
+In discharging this burden, the prosecution is bound to produce professional advice that would provide some insight into the character and psyche of the individual whose execution is being contemplated.
 The prevalence of murder and offences of a similar nature is not a relevant consideration in the exercise.